If You Got Pushed Off a Cliff Today, Where Would Your Assets Be Tomorrow?

 5. Combination Living Will & Designation of Healthcare Surrogate – gain control by making important healthcare decisions for yourself in advance.

-Learn from the misfortunes of these celebrities, and plan ahead!
+Don’t get caught in a cliffhanger – plan ahead, & be prepared!
 For more information on successful Florida estate planning and asset protection techniques, please contact the South Florida law firm of Wild Felice & Partners, P.A. at 954-944-2855 to schedule your free consultation.

 It’s a Wild world.
 Are you protected?SM